Fleshgrinder/melaniegruber.de/src/projects/2014-11--animal-morphology/animal-morphology.md

 ---

 ## Personal Experience
-I decided on the topic of my master’s thesis because I was interested in how the knowledge of anatomy (or, to be more accurate, morphology) can enhance the work of 3D artists.
+I decided on the topic of my masterʼs thesis because I was interested in how the knowledge of anatomy (or, to be more accurate, morphology) can enhance the work of 3D artists.
 To set limits to the field of research I chose to concentrate on animals.
 Through the writing of this thesis I learned a lot about anatomy, proportions, character design principles, and the technologies behind digital creature development.

 ## Project Summary
-My master’s thesis “Utilizing Animal Morphology to Enhance the Design and Animation of Digital Creatures” is about the connection between biological and digital creatures.
+My masterʼs thesis “Utilizing Animal Morphology to Enhance the Design and Animation of Digital Creatures” is about the connection between biological and digital creatures.
 In the course of the work I developed a set of guidelines, which stays undiminished by changes in technology.
 These guidelines provide artists with an unified approach to the creation of realistic and stylized digital creatures.